-- b.
-A team may legally play with fewer than 7 players, but a foul for an illegal formation occurs if the following requirements are not met: - Team A must have at least three players wearing jerseys numbered 50 through 79 legally positioned on their scrimmage line when the snap starts; - One other Team A player may (if desired) be in position to receive a hand-to-hand snap; - [Sapphire Sevens Competition Rule: The snapper must be between the other two ineligible players]; - No eligible Team A player may be positioned between any two ineligible players; - There are no restrictions on all other Team A players, providing that they are on their side of the neutral zone: - Team B players are not restricted by position, providing that they are on their side of the neutral zone.
+b.
+A team may legally play with fewer than 7 players, but a foul for an illegal formation occurs if the following requirements are not met:

+- Team A must have at least three players wearing jerseys numbered 50 through 79 legally positioned on their scrimmage line when the snap starts; - One other Team A player may (if desired) be in position to receive a hand-to-hand snap; - No eligible Team A player may be positioned between any two ineligible players; - There are no restrictions on all other Team A players, providing that they are on their side of the neutral zone; - Team B players are not restricted by position, providing that they are on their side of the neutral zone.